What funds are helping investors navigate 2020’s uncertain markets?

 - What are some sustainable fund examples?

-We’ve been managing portfolios of sustainable funds for decades, so we turned to our investment advisors for answers to these FAQs.
+We’ve been involved with sustainable responsible investing for decades, so we turned to our investment advisors for answers to these FAQs.

 What are sustainable funds?